mohamedellithyyyy/Leetcode/README.md

-# Database Directory
+# LeetCode Solutions 🗽

-This directory contains SQL files categorized by difficulty level: `easy`, `medium`, and `hard`.
-These files can be used for practice, learning, or testing SQL queries.
+This repository contains solutions to LeetCode problems, organized by difficulty: `Easy`, `Medium`, and `Hard`.

 ## Folder Description